Delhi govt to launch second phase of plantation drive from Oct 15 | Science-Environment

 The second phase will continue till the end of March.
 The focus will be on planting saplings in the Yamuna floodplains, he said.

 ''An audit of plantation drives showed a poor survival rate of saplings planted before or during the monsoon season in the Yamuna floodplains.
-These saplings die due to floods.
+These saplings die due to floods," he said.

 ''So, we decided to change our strategy.
 We did not plant any saplings in the floodplains in the monsoon season.
-It will be taken up from October 15 now,'' he said.
+It will be taken up from October 15 now,'' he added.

+The minister said 7.94 saplings were planted by the forest department, 5.59 lakh by the Delhi Development Authority, 2.95 lakh by the Municipal Corporation of Delhi, 2.03lakh by the education department, 3.2 lakh by the Public Works Department and 4.43 by the New Delhi Municipal Council.

+Rai said the forest department has been directed to conduct random inspections of the plantation done by various departments.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)